gparrello/blog/_posts/2022-12-13-quote-on-authenticity.md

 ---
 layout: post
-title: Quote - On Authencity
+title: Quote — About Authencity
 ---

 "Did what I want happen?
 No.